FlavScents AInsights Entry for Isoamyl Acetate (CAS: 123-92-2)

 6. Regulatory Status (Regional Overview)

 Isoamyl acetate is generally recognized as safe (GRAS) for use in food by the FDA and FEMA in the United States.
-In the European Union, it is approved under Regulation (EC) No 1334/2008 and has an assigned FL number.
+In the European Union, it is approved under Regulation (EC) No 1334/2008 with the FL number 09.013.
 The United Kingdom follows similar regulations post-Brexit.
-In Asia, countries like Japan and China have specific guidelines for its use in food and cosmetics, while ASEAN countries generally align with international standards.
-In Latin America, Brazil and MERCOSUR countries recognize its use in food and fragrance applications, with specific concentration limits.
+In Asia, countries like Japan and China permit its use in food and fragrance applications, though specific concentration limits may vary.
+In Latin America, including Brazil and MERCOSUR countries, isoamyl acetate is also approved for use, aligning with international standards.

 Citation hooks: FEMA; EFSA; national authority publications